DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-02-11-updating-international-candidates-section.md

 This is because visa sponsorship availability can vary across courses based upon who the accrediting body is (for Student visas) or who the employer is (for Skilled worker visas).

-We plan to make some changes to Publish so that we can offer candidates more certainty in the future.
+We plan to make some changes to Publish teacher training courses (Publish) so that we can offer candidates more certainty in the future.

 We have also added a sub-section titled ‘International qualifications’ which gives more explicit information about statements of comparability from UK ENIC, including that candidates may be able to get this for free.

+*[ENIC]: National Information Centre for the recognition and evaluation of international qualifications and skills